dcos/examples/1.8/redis/README.md

 - Scope: Learn how to use Redis on DC/OS

 Note, that there are two different DC/OS services for redis:
-- redis: A single redis container, easy to install and test but not suited for production worksloads.
+- redis: A single redis container, easy to install and test but not suited for production workloads.
 - mr-redis: A framework allowing you to mange multiple Redis datastores standalone or in a clustered setup.

 **Table of Contents**: